Brian Sackinsky: Professional career

 He was selected by the Baltimore Orioles in the second round of the 1992 Major League Baseball draft.
 He was assigned to the Frederick Keys to begin his professional career but was demoted to the rookie-level Bluefield Orioles by August.
-In the fall of 1994, he played with Michael Jordan for the Scottsdale Scorpions in the Arizona Fall League.
-During the 1994–95 Major League Baseball strike, Sackinsky worked out with his former college baseball team before returning to stay at his parents' home in Library, Pennsylvania where he worked out with his former high school team.
+In fall 1994, he played with Michael Jordan for the Scottsdale Scorpions in the Arizona Fall League.
+During the 1994–95 Major League Baseball strike, Sackinsky worked out with his former college baseball team before returning to stay at his parents' home in Library, Pennsylvania, where he worked out with his former high school team.
 When the 1995 season began, Sackinsky took the mound for the Rochester Red Wings as the first pitcher in the history of Frontier Field.
 Sackinsky sat out nearly a month in the first half of the 1995 season due to elbow inflammation before undergoing surgery that summer.

 Early in the 1996 season, he was called up to the majors for the first time in his career to replace an injured Armando Benítez.
 He made his Major League debut on April 20 and pitched four innings in relief of Jimmy Haynes, allowing one earned run.
 Sackinsky appeared in two more games between his debut and his final Major League game on April 24.
 On April 25, the Orioles demoted Sackinsky to Triple-A Rochester to make room on the roster for Keith Shepherd.

 Following the 1996 season, Orioles General Manager Pat Gillick told The Baltimore Sun that Sackinsky told the Orioles organization that he would be retiring instead of undergoing reconstructive surgery on his elbow.
 However, only two days later, his agent told the press that he had decided not to retire after getting a second opinion from the Pittsburgh Pirates team doctor.

 Sackinsky pitched two more years in Baltimore's farm system.
 His last professional season came in 1998.